B-cell Immunobiology Lab Members | NYU Langone Health

 Senior Postdoctoral Researcher

-Dr. Azzouz earned her PhD in immunology from Faculty of Sciences Aix-Marseille University.
-While there, she studied immune-genetic and autoantibodies as biomarkers in a range of autoimmune diseases.
-While studying systemic sclerosis she characterized the HLA shared epitope background and assessed for possible associations with clinical disease features.
-She also studied roles for microchimerism in both systemic sclerosis and rheumatoid arthritis.
-Furthermore, she identified new autoantibodies as predictive and diagnostic markers in both systemic sclerosis and systemic lupus erythematous.
-Since joining the B-cell Immunobiology Lab as a postdoctoral fellow, she has been engaged in the study of clinical and immunologic aspects in lupus erythematous, which include autoantibody expression, the gut microbiome, and its potential roles in disease pathogenesis.
+Dr. Azzouz earned her PhD in immunology from the Faculty of Sciences at Aix-Marseille University, where she studied immune-genetic and autoantibodies as biomarkers.
+While studying Systemic Sclerosis, she characterized the HLA shared epitope background and assessed for possible associations with clinical disease features.
+She also studied the roles and the influence of microchimerism in Systemic Sclerosis and rheumatoid arthritis.
+Since joining the B-cell Immunobiology Lab, she has studied the clinical and immunologic features of lupus erythematous, which has included autoantibody expression, dysbiosis in the gut microbiome, and potential roles in disease pathogenesis.

 Jing Deng, PhD